-The US and UK RRP regional governance follows the same principle as the global RRP governance.
-The executive responsible for the RRP is the Regional CFO for the Americas or EMEA, respectively.
-The executives responsible for managing the liaison to the regulators to ensure all regulatory requirements are adequately addressed in the region and delivered in time are the Regional Chief Operating Officers (COOs).
+The US, UK and APAC RRP regional governance follows the same principle as the global RRP governance.
+The executive responsible for the RRP is the Regional CFO for the Americas, EMEA or APAC, respectively.
+The Regional Chief Operating Officers (COOs) are responsible for maintaining relationships with the regulators and coordinating with them directly to ensure that all regulatory requirements are adequately addressed in the regions and delivered on a timely basis.